BMG Product Support

 Grover Rotomatic® Tuners

 BMG Special and Arielle models manufactured prior to Summer 2021 were equipped with Grover 406 Mini-Locking Rotomatic® Tuners.

 Current BMG Special models bear a unique BHM prefixed 5 or 6 digit serial number located on the reverse of the headstock.

-The FIRST 2 digits refer to the year of production :
+The first 2 digits indicate the year of production.

-Some Specials produced before 2010, including the first generation BMG Special (the so-called "Transition" Model c.2004-2005) and the Mk.
+Some earlier models produced before 2010 — including the first generation BMG Special (the so-called "transition" model c.
+2004-2005) and the Mk.
 2 revision (c.
-2006-2008) have a 4 or 5 digit serial number sequence where the FIRST digit refers to the year of production.
+2006-2008) — have a 4 or 5 digit serial number sequence where the first digit denotes the year of production.